CentOS/Calendar/output/calendar.md

 ## Meeting schedule

 The IRC meetings schedule is driven by the [github.com/CentOS/Calendar](https://github.com/CentOS/Calendar) repository.
-To propose a change or add a meeting, please submit a pull-request to that git-hub repository.
+To propose a change or add a meeting, please submit a pull-request to that github repository.
 This repository is mirrored to git.centos.org.

-Here is the link to a `.ical` file containing all CentOS IRC meetings, for use in your favorite calendaring app: [iCalendar Meeting Schedule](/community/irc-meetings.ical)
+The calendar is also available as an `.ical` file containing all CentOS IRC meetings, for use in your favorite calendaring app: [iCalendar Meeting Schedule](/community/irc-meetings.ical)

 A [list of all meetings](#list) is available below.